formatech/eduvation/readme.md

 Within the `web.php` file, we registered `/users` and `/users/:id` to render the list of users and the user details pages.

 > **Note: ** Don't forget to define the views in the `resources\views` folder

+## Day 2
+In this session we learned how to make a separate Repository to encapsulate the user management logic in a separate class.